HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 ## Internationalization

-Internationalization in SEO is the process of optimising a website in line with best practices when targeting multiple countries and multiple languages, to ensure that it can be properly crawled and indexed by search engines.
+Internationalization in SEO is the process of optimizing a website in line with best practices when targeting multiple countries and multiple languages, to ensure that it can be properly crawled and indexed by search engines.

 ### Hreflang usage